Student Appeals Process

 - If the injury/illness/death occurs near the end of the term

-Notification is sent to the student, Cashiering/Student Accounts, and Financial Aid, if applicable.
+Notification is sent to the student, Cashiering/Student Accounts, and the Office of Financial Support and Scholarships, if applicable.

 Standard Appeal Procedure